Dallas Cowboys vs. New York Giants NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Dallas and its opponents have combined to score more than 52 points in three of four games this season.

-- New York's games have gone over 52 points in just one opportunity this season.
+- Dallas' games this season have gone over 52 points three of four times.

-- The two teams combine to score 52.3 points per game, 0.3 more than the over/under in this contest.
+- Sunday's total is 0.3 points lower than the two team's combined 52.3 points per game average.

-- The 48.1 combined points per game that these two squads have allowed this season are 3.9 fewer than the 52 total in this contest.
+- The 48.1 combined points per game that these two squads have allowed this season are 3.9 fewer than the 52 over/under in this contest.

-- The Cowboys and their opponents have scored an average of 52.6 points per game in 2020, 0.6 more than Sunday's total.

-- In 2020, games involving the Giants have averaged a total of 43.1 points, 8.9 fewer than this game's set over/under.
+- The 43.1 PPG average total in Giants games this season is 8.9 points fewer than this game's over/under.

 Cowboys stats and trends

-- In games that Dallas picks up over 382 yards, the team is 3-0 against the spread and 2-1 overall.
+- Dallas is 3-0 against the spread and 2-1 overall when the team piles up over 382 yards.

-- The Cowboys have turned the ball over three times this season, one fewer than the Giants have forced (4).
+- This year, the Cowboys have three turnovers, one fewer than the Giants have takeaways (4).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Giants.